lunapaint/png-codec/README.md

 - [github.com](https://github.com/lunapaint/png-codec/blob/main/typings/api.d.ts): View the raw file in github.com.

-## Chunk support
+## Decoder chunk support

 PNGs are made up of a fixed signature followed by a series of chunks.
-The following chunks are supported, with some notes provided where applicable:
+The following chunks can be decoded supported, with some notes provided where applicable:

 **Critical chunks:**